unspentspace/.github/profile/README.md

 _**Note:** this organisation is at a very early stage, and content may be subject to frequent changes._

 ## Mission
+To create local environments for bitcoiners and cypherpunks to work, share and create.
 To facilitate the growth of bitcoin and cypherpunk culture in local neighbourhoods.

 ## Vision
-To create local environments for bitcoiners and cypherpunks to work, share and create.
+Our vision is to create

 ## Values
 Not in a particular order, we value: